d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 to confirm for each image whether it belonged to the associated category.
 This scale was unprecedented, exceeding others by over an order of magnitude (e.g., CIFAR-100 has 60,000 images).
-Another aspect was that the images were at relatively high resolution of $224 \times 224$ pixels, unlike the 80 million sized TinyImages dataset :cite:`Torralba.Fergus.Freeman.2008`, consisting of $32 \times 32$ pixel thumbnails.
+Another aspect was that the images were at relatively high resolution of $224 \times 224$ pixels, unlike the 80 million-sized TinyImages dataset :cite:`Torralba.Fergus.Freeman.2008`, consisting of $32 \times 32$ pixel thumbnails.
 This allowed for the formation of higher-level features.
 The associated competition, dubbed the ImageNet Large Scale Visual Recognition